 First and foremost, to our customers: We do not use SolarWinds in our infrastructure, but we can help you find it and track your remediation efforts for the Sunburst backdoor, especially where it enters your ICS environment.
-We’ve posted a separate article on our support page along with the policies and rules for the ASM and NIDS.
+We’ve posted a separate article on our support page along with the policies and rules for our platform.

 I wanted to wait to write this blog post for a couple of reasons.
 First, I’m not going to have any greater insight into technical workings of the Sunburst backdoor than the great analysts who are much closer to the problem.
 Second, I wanted to let our team look at how we can currently respond to this threat and how we can improve our own product going forward to support customers in these types of situations.